Home » Natural Human Diet: A Guide to Species-Specific Foods

 What are green plant parts botanically?

 Greens are the leaves and non-woody stems or branches of a plant.
 Green parts of a plant grow above the soil surface: The green-colored pigments capture sunlight for the plant’s sugar (energy) production – photosynthesis.
 The sugars are then transported throughout the plant, stored in the roots, or brought to the fruits to attract fruit-eating animals.
-The green parts are, therefore, the power generator of plants and ultimately provide all energy for animal life.
+The green parts are, therefore, the power generators of plants and ultimately provide all energy for animal life.

-Note: fruit-veggies like cucumber, squashes, tomatoes etc. are often categorized as vegetables, because they are not sweet.
+Note: fruit veggies like cucumber, squashes, tomatoes, etc. are often categorized as vegetables because they are not sweet.
 But they are the fruit of the plant.
 In contrast, vegetables are all other parts of the plant than fruits.
-Therefore, here in this biological approach, veggie-fruits are in the fruits section, not the vegetable section (see above)!
+Therefore, here in this biological approach, veggie fruits are in the fruits section, not the vegetable section (see above)!

 Nutrition